xsdk-project/MathPackagesTraining2023/_lessons/pumi/lesson.md

 The `grep` command to extract these lines from the outputs is:

 ```
 grep 'afterSplit entity imbalance' *.out
 ```

 The imbalance values follow the definition given above (`max count/avg count`);
-i.e., 5% imbalance will be listed as `1.05`.
+i.e., a 5% imbalance will be listed as `1.05`.

 The number mesh entities that are shared with other processes is indirectly indicated on the lines containing `weighted TYPE <tot max min avg>` where `TYPE`